 are chantelle winnie’s blackface fans lovers or haters?

-The model has defended them, saying they are loving, but others are calling it out as racism.
+The model has defended her imitators' actions, but others are calling out them as racist.

 chantelle wears cardigan vivienne westwood. trousers drome.